 Meet the JIRP Faculty

-The JIRP academic program relies on over 20 faculty who rotate in over the course of the summer.
+The JIRP field program relies on over 20 faculty who rotate in over the course of the summer.
 This model lends students a wide variety of perspectives and allows us to cover a range of relevant topics within earth science.
 In charge of this rotation we have two groups of faculty in leadership positions.
-The first, the Academic Council, spend their off-season charting academic course for future years of JIRP.
+The first, the Academic Council, spend their off-season charting the academic course for future years of JIRP.
 The second, the Research Leads, design and lead a student research project group within their area of expertise.
 These two groups are the cornerstones of JIRP academics and we are immensely grateful for their hard work both during the field season and during the fall, spring, and winter.

 Dr. Seth Campbell

 Seth had his first inspiring experience on the Icefield as a JIRP student in 2007.
 Since then, he has mentored JIRP students as a seasonal member of the Academic Council.
 Seth is a Research Assistant Professor at the University of Maine and Research Geophysicist at the Cold Regions Research and Engineering Laboratory.
 He has participated in over fifty cryosphere research field seasons to Alaska, Antarctica, Canada, South America, and Greenland.
 Prior to his academic and research career, he worked as an Emergency Medical Technician, wilderness medicine instructor, and rock climbing instructor.
 He holds a B.A., B.S., M.S. and PhD in Earth and Climate Sciences as well as an M.B.A